keboola/connection-docs/management/project/tokens/index.md

 When creating a new token, the following rules apply:

-- Tokens by default give **no access** to any of the Keboola Connection components.
+- Tokens by default give **no access** to any of the Keboola Connection components configurations.
 - Token bearers can only access **permitted** Storage buckets via the [Storage API](http://developers.keboola.com/integrate/storage/) or
 [Storage console](https://storage-api-console.keboola.com/).
 - Tokens **cannot** be used to run any actions in your project.
+They can trigger orchestrations however.
 - Tokens **cannot** be used to create other tokens (only a master token can be used to create new tokens).

 You should never share the same token in multiple applications.
 The number of tokens is not